rauf-mifteev/DLND_Face_Generation/README.md

 # Face Generation Project for Udacity Deep Learning Nanodegree

+## Project Overview
+This is Face Generation Project for Udacity Deep Learning Nanodegree.
+In this project I use **Generative Adversarial Networks** (GAN's) to generate new images of faces using MNIST and CelebA databases.

 ## Prerequisites

 The code is **Python** in a **Jupyter Notebook** and it uses: